elswindle/factorio_annealer/README.md

   2. Install prerequisite data and programs.
       1. In the Factorio Annealer folder, clone into the official Factorio data repository
       2. Clone into the Factorio Drafstman repository
-      3. From the Factorio Draftsman folder, run `python setup.py install`
+      3. Copy the `ud.sh` and `up_script.py` from the data folder into the Factorio Draftsman main folder
+      4. Edit the `ud.sh` and `up_script.py` as specified inside each.
-      4. Download the following mods
+      5. Download the following mods
           1. [Logistics Train Network](https://mods.factorio.com/mods/Optera/LogisticTrainNetwork)
           2. [Inventory Sensor](https://mods.factorio.com/mod/Inventory%20Sensor)
-      5. Copy the mods from the Factorio install location into the install location of Factorio Draftsman under `./draftsman/factorio-mods`.
-This should be located with the other installed Python modules: `C:/Users/{user_name}/AppData/Local/Programs/Python/{Python version}/Lib/site-packages/factorio-draftsman-{version}-py{python_version}.egg/draftsman/factorio-mods`
-      6. From the install location (see 2.v), run the draftsman update script
+      6. Run the `ud.sh` shell script.
+This will install Factorio Draftsman to the site-packages folder as an egg file.
+It will also copy over mods from the specified location into the installation directory and run the Draftsman update script.
+It is important to copy over `mod-list.json` and `mod-settings.dat` as well as the zipped mods as they are in the Factorio directory.
       7. Install the following Python modules
           1. lupa
           2. matplotlib